Zero Waste Home for Beginners: How to Ease into a Zero Waste Lifestyle

 Program, utilizing these links WILL NOT come at any cost to you.
 Thank you for supporting The Green Acre Homestead!*

 Before we start, I want to make it clear that I have not achieved zero waste and, compared to some, I am still a beginner.
 Two years ago I started the journey of slowly converting our home to zero waste by eliminating one use plastics.
 What I’ve learned is it can truly be a process, depending on where you are when starting.
-Not many of us can wake up one morning and decided that we’ll be zero waste all of the sudden.
+Not many of us can wake up one morning and decided that we’ll be zero waste all of a sudden.
 If you’re wanting to become a zero-waster, I invite you to start here.

 Why a zero waste home?